Lyon-NLP/chroma_cache/README.md

 from chromacache import ChromaCache from chromacache.embedding_functions import OpenAIEmbeddingFunction

-MODEL_NAME = "text-embedding-small" # or any embedding model name
+MODEL_NAME = "text-embedding-3-small" # or any embedding model name
-emb_function = OpenaiEmbeddingFunction() # or any embedding function available
+emb_function = OpenAIEmbeddingFunction() # or any embedding function available
 cc = ChromaCache(OpenAIEmbeddingFunction(MODEL_NAME)) # creates a collection in chroma

 embeddings = cc.encode(["my sentence", "my other sentence"])